Views From A Woodlot

 The Film

-For 40 years, forester Bruce Spencer managed Massachusett’s 100,000 acre Quabbin Reservation, its reservoir and forests.
-The results included repeated awards for the cleanest urban drinking water in the U.S. (Boston’s) and a five-fold increase in standing timber.
-Since retiring in 2005, the now 83 year-old forest keeper has worked on his own 150-acre woodlot nearly every day, guided by the same forestry philosophy that he used on the job.
+‘Views From A Woodlot’ is an 18-minute documentary that profiles retired forester Bruce Spencer and his common-sense forestry philosophy.
+Spencer, who managed Massachusett’s 100,000 acre Quabbin Reservation for 40 years, now regularly visits his own 150-acre woodlot, guided by the same low-impact forestry philosophy that he used on the job.
 Much of what he practices and preaches isn’t taught in forestry school.

 The Issue

 How should we use the planet’s forests?
 As furniture and houses, pulp and paper, or pellets to be burned for electricity?
 For recreation, conservation, or preservation?
 As a haven for biodiversity or for carbon sequestration to curb the climate crisis?
-“Sustainable Forestry” is an oft-used yet ambiguous label.
-Does it mean sustainable economically or ecologically?
-As a species and a culture, we will always have a need for wood.
-How we best harvest that wood and treat our forests is a question whose time has come.
+As a species and a culture, it seems likely we will always have a need for wood.
+How we best harvest that wood and value our forests is a critical question whose time has long past come.

 The Story

 Spencer is plain spoken and opinionated about how best to manage a forest for the long term.
-During a four-decade career, he was Chief Forester of the Quabbin where he developed forest management techniques that he puts into practice on his own woodlot today.
-Cutting firewood and saw timber, Spencer’s woodlot serves as a microcosm of forests in general, and his actions and perspective serve as a model for how to think about and treat the forests of the U.S. and, for that matter, the world.
+During a four-decade career, he was Chief Forester of the Quabbin where he used low-impact forestry practices that he uses on his own woodlot today.
+Spencer’s woodlot serves as a microcosm of forests in general, and his actions and perspective serve as a model for how to think about and treat the forests of the U.S. and, for that matter, the world.

-The film will be offered to forest and forest conservation organizations for use with their initiatives and campaigns dedicated to sustainable forestry, forest conservation and forest protection, and directed at members, stakeholders, activists, and the general public.
+The film will be offered to forest and forest conservation groups, land trusts, and environmental organizations for educational use with their initiatives and campaigns dedicated to sustainable forestry, forest conservation and forest protection, and directed at members, stakeholders, activists, and the general public.

 Chris Hardee was one of three filmmakers involved in the making of Marlboro Production’s feature-length documentary exposé BURNED: Are Trees the New Coal? about the biomass industry’s little-known and controversial practice of burning trees to generate electricity as a solution for climate change.
 The 2017 film was accepted at 14 festivals, won the Audience Award at the American Conservation Film Festival, has been screened in 17 US states and 7 countries, broadcast and streamed nationwide, and continues to be actively screened by forest conservation groups and activists around the world.